Vexcited/Mentor/README.md

 It'll ask you for the type of bump you want for the new version, and then it'll create a new commit and tag and push it to the current branch.

 It'll also redirect you to the GitHub page to create a new release with the tag, release name and the release notes - generated using a `git log`.

+> By the way, this project itself uses Mentor to release new versions.
+So, you can see how it works in action.

 ## Uninstallation